ecosystems

 2. Building galvanized sub-rack

-• The sub-rack is built from 1-1/4" galvanized pipe, sch.
-40, or "rigid" conduit, again, available anywhere .
-It consist of short vertical post in the front spaced every 8-10' (max.) to span the required width of the rack.
-There are longer vertical posts in the back (9' to 9-1/2' behind the front posts for 12' panels) the height of which will determine the pitch of the rack.
+• The sub-rack is built from 1-1/4" galvanized plumbing pipe or "rigid" conduit (do not use EMT conduit) that you can find locally.
+You can use 1-1/2" too for a stronger rack.
+It consist of short vertical posts in the front spaced every 8-10' (max.) to span the required width of the rack.
+There are longer vertical posts in the back also at 8-10' apart and roughly 9' to 10' behind the front posts for 12' panels the height of which will determine the pitch of the rack.
 It is usually easiest to use one 10' length of pipe to make both the front and back post (2-1/2' to 3' for the front and the remaining 7' to 7-1/2' for the back).

 • All posts should be cemented into the ground at least 18-24".
 The posts will then be 12-18" out of the ground in front and 5' to 5-1/2' in back.
-This give roughly a 20o pitch which works well with summer heating.
-Pitch should be somewhere at latitude less 15o for summer use and latitude plus 15o for winter (Hawaii).
+This give roughly a 25o pitch which works well with summer heating.
+Pitch should be somewhere around local latitude less 15o for summer use and latitude plus 15o for winter use (i.e. Hawaii).
+Minimum recommended pitch is 6 degrees for drainage purposes.

 Front posts 9' apart, 18" out of ground in cement